You May Be Eligible to Get An Occupational/Restricted Use License While Your Driving Privileges Are Suspended For DWI

 The court order is not an occupational/restricted use license.
 However, the order may be used as a driver’s license for up to thirty days while the applicant awaits the processing of his/her request.

-Getting the Occupational/Restricted Use License Issued
+Getting an Occupational/Restricted Use License

 Before the occupational/restricted use license is issued, the applicant must submit certain items to DPS.
 These items include:

 - A certified copy of the court order granting the occupational/restricted use license;

 - An SR-22, Financial Responsibility Insurance Certificate.
 This illustrates that the applicant has the minimum required liability insurance to operate a motor vehicle.
 This can be issued by most insurance companies.
 The Texas Department of Insurance lists authorized providers of insurance;

 - If the applicant does not own a vehicle, he/she may obtain a Texas Non-Owner SR-22 insurance policy from an authorized auto insurance provider.